 Further evidence that indexation is difficult to implement under deflation can be found by looking at developments in the indexation of public pensions in Japan.
 When Japan's pension system was reformed in 1973, an indexation formula was introduced.
-Under the formula, pension benefits were indexed to the CPI of the previous year, such that if the prior years' CPI growth rate was 3 percent, pension benefits would be increased by 3 percent for that fiscal year.
-Since the prior year's CPI growth rate has been negative since 2000, the amount of benefits should have declined from the previous year under this indexation scheme.
-As it turned out, however, strong resistance from pensioners led to the exceptional step of freezing indexation from fiscal 2000 until fiscal 2002.
-Without this freeze, pension benefits would have declined by 0.3 percent in fiscal 2000, 0.7 percent in fiscal 2001, and 0.7 percent.54 That is, even though pension benefits were indexed to prices, social norms dictated that pension benefits should not
+Under the formula, pension benefits were indexed to the CPI of the previous year, such that if the prior years' CPI growth rate was three percent, pension benefits would be increased by three percent for that fiscal year.
+Since the prior year's CPI growth rate has been negative since the year 2000, the amount of benefits should have declined from the previous year under this indexation scheme.
+As it turned out, however, strong resistance from pensioners led to the exceptional step of freezing indexation from FY2000 until FY2002.
+Without this freeze, pension benefits would have declined by 0.3 percent in FY2000, 0.7 percent in FY2001, and 0.7 percent in FY2002, which corresponds to a cumulative three-year decrease of 1.7 percent.53 That is, even though pension benefits were indexed to prices, social norms dictated that pension benefits should not be reduced, and a strong aversion to reductions among pensioners led to a freeze on indexation.

-^{52.} Important factors for firms when setting wages, in addition to the price trend, include corporate earnings and market trends in wage increases.
-Of these, the greatest proportion of firms places importance on corporate earnings when setting wages, and this proportion has increased in recent years.
+51 Important factors to firms when setting wages, in addition to the price trend, include corporate earnings and market trends in wage increases.
+Of these, the greatest proportion of firms place importance on corporate earnings when setting wages, and this proportion has increased in recent years.

-^{53.} There is a possibility, however, that when deflation becomes severe the price trend may become a determinant of nominal wages.
+52 There is a possibility, however, that when deflation becomes severe, the price trend may become a determinant of nominal wages.

-^{54.} The indexation of public pensions was reintroduced from fiscal 2003, and public pension benefits were reduced by 0.9 percent in fiscal 2003 and by 0.3 percent in fiscal 2004, but the adjustments that were forgone during the three prior years have yet to be applied.
+53 The indexation of public pensions was reintroduced from fiscal year 2003, and public pension benefits were reduced by 0.9 percent in fiscal year 2003 and by 0.3 percent in fiscal year 2004, but the adjustments that were foregone during the three prior years have yet to be applied.